 Sandpaper texture aids learning

-The black characters are a rough texture, not quite as rough as traditional sandpaper cards.
-A texturized surface is intended to stimulate the senses and help children commit each stroke to memory.
+The black characters are a rough texture, but not as rough as traditional Montessori sandpaper boards.

-In my humble opinion, they are adequately rough.
-However, I wonder if trained Montessori educators would disagree.
+In my humble opinion, they seem adequately rough.

 Colored dots encourage independence